-When NFL player Matthew Masifilo was prescribed Vicodin for a torn MCL during his Stanford defensive lineman days, he opted out.
+When NFL player Matthew Masifilo was prescribed Vicodin for a torn MCL during his Stanford days, he opted out.
 “I wouldn’t take it,” he told ESPN.
 “I always reacted badly to it.
 So I stuck with the old ways.”
-(Seifert)
+(1)

 At the center of those “old ways” is kava root, which is used both socially and therapeutically in Polynesian culture.
 It’s typically consumed for its relaxing, stress-relieving effect, but Masafilo also found it helpful for muscle and ligament discomfort.
-He shared this “old way” with other players, and in 2014 New England Patriots owner Bob Kraft:
+He shared this “old way” with other players, and that year the New England Patriots owner Bob Kraft:

-Kava – which is actually called kava kava or Piper Methysticum in Latin – is a member of the pepper family that grows in the South Pacific Islands.
+Kava (Piper Methysticum) is a member of the pepper family that grows in the South Pacific Islands.

-It “has the unique ability to relax the body while awakening the mind.
+has the unique ability to relax the body while awakening the mind.
 It produces a sense of relaxation and at the same time heightened awareness . . .
 It helps reduce tension, anxiety, and stress.
 Its analgesic properties help alleviate pain.”
-(Gladstar) It’s often taken in the evening to promote deep sleep.
+(2)

-Kava is traditionally consumed as a drink, which is made by pounding the peeled root into a powder, mixing it with lukewarm water, and then straining it into a coconut shell that is used as a cup.
+Cultivated in Hawaii, Micronesia, Fiji, Vanuatu, the Samoas, and Tonga, it’s traditionally consumed as a drink, which is made by pounding the peeled root into a powder, mixing it with lukewarm water, and then straining it into a coconut shell that’s used as a cup.

 Important note: As you’ve probably noticed in my natural remedies section, I usually focus on herbs that earn a Safety Class 1A rating in the Botanical Safety Handbook – the safest rating possible.
 Kava has a more controversial safety profile and for that reason I almost didn’t write about it, but because it is becoming increasingly popular – with kava bars opening up all around the U.S. – I wanted to share what I’ve learned.